 This was a comprehensive project to remodel and refurbish a big villa in Newington.
 The house is Georgian, with a large Victorian side extension and a range of rather ramshackle extensions to the rear.
 It sits in the most beautiful west facing garden – a very special opportunity.

 The clients wanted to create a home for their young family – lots of big & light living spaces, with a strong connection with the back garden.
 They had lived in London, where they had loved the materials and the details of the characterful terraces and their intrigue of semi-industrial style.

 The rear extensions were demolished and the remaining house was remodelled and opened up.
 This gave the house a more natural layout, with views through from the front and with natural light penetrating deep into the footprint.

 The new kitchen is accommodated in a single-space extension to the rear.
 The concept for the new element is bold and simple, contrasting with the original house of stone & slate.
-The opening from the house to the extension is a simple slapping in the thick stone walls, with piers made up of fair-faced red brick.
-The envelope is cedar clad, arranged vertically, with a strong band of Corten steel panels at the eaves.
-The sliding doors are full height and the roof overhangs them, to create a protected canopy.
+Fair-faced red brick is used to work the new internal opening while the external envelope is clad with vertically arranged cedar and a strong band of Corten steel panels.
+The roof overhangs full height sliding doors to create a protected canopy.